 Northeastern University’s department of health sciences is connected to a rich cluster of evidence-based learning institutes and centers.

 Students have the opportunity to gain hands-on learning through a number of health science focused institutes.
-These include:

 Dr. Leeman is an experimental psychologist with a public health focus.
 He has leadership roles in several national and international professional societies and is chair of the Health Science department at Northeastern University.